leanprover/fp-lean/functional-programming-lean/src/type-classes/polymorphism.md

 This process relies only on the specific types involved in the function's definition and the call site.
 For instance implicits, Lean instead consults a built-in table of instance values.

-Instances may themselves take instance implicit arguments.
+Just as the `OfNat` instance for `Pos` took a natural number `n` as an automatic implicit argument, instances may also take instance implicit arguments themselves.
 The [section on polymorphism](../getting-to-know/polymorphism.md) presented a polymorphic point type:
 ```Lean
 {{#example_decl Examples/Classes.lean PPoint}}
 ```
 Addition of points should add the underlying `x` and `y` fields.
 Thus, an `Add` instance for `PPoint` requires an `Add` instance for whatever type these fields have.
-In other words, the `Add` instance for `PPoint` requires a further `Add` instance:
+In other words, the `Add` instance for `PPoint` requires a further `Add` instance for `α`:
 ```Lean
 {{#example_decl Examples/Classes.lean AddPPoint}}
 ```
 When Lean encounters an addition of two points, it searches for and finds this instance.
 It then performs a further search for the `Add α` instance.

+The instance values that are constructed in this way are values of the type class's structure type.
+A successful recursive instance search results in a structure value that has a reference to another structure value.
+An instance of `Add (PPoint Nat)` contains a reference to the instance of `Add Nat` that was found.

 This recursive search process means that type classes offer significantly more power than plain overloaded functions.
 A library of polymorphic instances is a set of building blocks to construct code that the compiler will assemble on its own, given nothing but the desired type.